DeanPDX/DeanPDX.github.io/_posts/2015-05-08-hands-on-with-hololens-at-build-2015.markdown

 ---
 layout: post
-title:  "Hands-On With HoloLens at Build 2015"
+title:  "Hands-On with HoloLens at Build 2015"
 date:   2015-05-08 10:26:02
 ---